Ko te mātauranga kāre i tuku, ehara i te mātauranga

 Posts on flax weaving including flax gatherings, flax weaving techniques and projects and information on my flax weaving books.

-Illustrated information about the five books I have written on flax weaving and how to buy the books.
+Illustrated information about the six books I have written on flax weaving and how to buy the books.

 A review of nearly all available books on flax weaving.
 Out-of-print books are available through libraries.